WangYun1995/FortranCWT/README.md

-# ForCWT
+# FortranCWT
-A package for fast computation of the Continuous Wavelet Transforms written in Fortran
+A Fortran package for fast computation of the Continuous Wavelet Transform of the 1D signals.